 - Accounting Periods can be batch opened and closed.

-- If a user is creating a Journal Entry and selecting the AR Control GL account, then they must also select a Customer (Account).
-If they are selecting the AP Control GL account, then they must select either a Vendor (Account), Contact, or User.
+- If you create a Journal Entry and select the AR Control GL Account, a Customer (Account) must also be selected.
+If you select the AP Control GL Account, either a Vendor (Account), Contact, or User must also be selected.

 Multi-Company allows an organization to track financials for more than one legal entity in a single Salesforce/Accounting Seed instance.

 - Allows businesses to track multiple companies in a single Salesforce instance, provided all the companies have the same:

 - Chart of Accounts

 - Supports multiple legal entities in a single Salesforce instance with different base currencies (i.e. Multinationals).